 If you make a bridge, it is easy to fix.
 You can often just reheat and pull the tip of the soldering iron through the bridge, breaking it.
-Or, reheat all the solder and \gently\ tap to the board on edge to shake off the excess.
-Ask for help if you need it.
+Or, reheat all the solder and gently tap to the board on edge to shake off the excess.
+Beyond that, we are more than happy to demonstrate various techniques.